 I’ve deciphered the text of what is apparently the most popular tome in the hideaway.
 Unlike Harpocrates’ and Vivian’s tomes, I was able to make out the contents without too much squinting.
 I’d expected it to be on something related to herblore or medicine, since I first noticed Rodrigue reading it in CH35, but it seems more like the sort of book Yvan ought to be reading (it’s that, as well)...and perhaps explains why the kitchen aide wasn’t terribly put off by the outlandish recipes in Valisthea-A Culinary Pilgrimage.

-This is the book that sits on the counter beside Gaute at the old hideaway, the book the Studious Bearer and the Studious Soul are reading in CH08, the book Yvan is reading in SQ29, the book Clarisse, Edita, Vera, and Kalina (formerly NO NAME) are reading in CH32, the book Shirleigh and Rodrigue are reading in CH35...and the one Gav is reading in CH32 when he’s supposedly looking into information on frost wolves and Torgal (lol).
-The one variance is which recipe is on which page.
+This is the book that sits on the counter beside Gaute at the old hideaway, the book the Studious Bearer and the Studious Soul are reading in CH08, the book Yvan is reading in SQ29, the book Clarisse, Edita, Vera, and Kalina (formerly NO NAME) are reading in CH32, the book Shirleigh and Rodrigue are reading in CH35, the book an unnamed NPC, Samson the Cursebreaker, and Edita are reading in CH38, the book an Undying acolyte is reading in Tabor in CH39...and the one Gav is reading in CH32 when he’s supposedly looking into information on frost wolves and Torgal (lol).
+The one variance is which recipe appears on which page.

 n.b.
 All spellings and punctuation have been maintained.